-Stocks vs. ETFs, Which Side Do You Choose?
+Stocks vs. ETFs: Which Side Do You Choose?

 Ease of Transaction

-Risk / Reward
+Risk and Reward

-We have to call this one a tie since it’s case-by-case for each investment.
+Remember, with less risk comes less chance of reward.
+It all comes down to your risk tolerance.
+We have to call this one a tie since it’s case-by-case for each such investment.

 Access to a Sector or Market